 This recipe is meant to keep you from doing what you’re supposed to.
 Waking up to early, maybe we can sleep in.
 I’ll make you banana pancakes, pretend like it’s the weekend now.
 We can pretend it all the time.
 Can’t you see that it’s just raining…there ain’t no need to go outside.

 If I knew Jack Johnson’s home address, I’d send him a pancake-o-gram with a stack of these pancakes all tucked away.
 I’d likely be feeling generous enough to include a cup of coffee because it is Jack Johnson, it’s the least I can do.
 He’d answer the door with no shirt strumming an ukulele.
 And in his smooth nurturing voice, he’d happily accept the pancake-o-gram and then start singing about it.

 The cozy scent of pancakes cooking in the morning brings a warm familiarity which is almost just as good as the actual eating part of the pancake experience.
 Thank you, social media, for the scents and tastes you deliver from one home to mine.

-Dabbling into different flours is a hobby of mine.
-I have had joyous experiences, frustrations, outright failures (ahem, gluten-free thumbprint cookies, ahem cough) while using various flours.
+Dabbling into different gluten free flours is a hobby of mine.
+I have had joyous experiences, frustrations, outright failures (ahem, gluten free thumbprint cookies, ahem cough) while using various flours.
 Made with brown rice flour, this pancake recipe is without a doubt one of my favorite non-wheat flour recipes.

 Sing a banana pancake song and stack them as high as they’ll go.
 Feed them to your gluten-free roommates, save the rest for a pancake snack to be consumed at midnight, dream about ukuleles, repeat.

 - Grain-Free Almond Butter Protein Pancakes

 My cookbook, Paleo Power Bowls, is now available!
 CLICK HERE to check it out.
 Thank you for your all your support!